A dual-pairing summation-by-parts finite difference framework for nonlinear conservation laws: Numerical Results

-We begin with the 1D inviscid Burger's equation \eqref{eq:burgers-original} and verify numerical accuracy.
-We force the equation \eqref{eq:burgers-original} to satisfy the manufactured (exact) solution
+We begin with the 1D inviscid Burgers' equation, with the PDE $f(u) = u^2/2$, and verify numerical accuracy and robustness.

-We set the final time of $t=2$ with a time-step of $\Delta t = 0.1\Delta x$, and run the simulations on a sequence of increasing mesh resolutions $\Delta{x} >0$.
-Figure~\ref{fig:burgers-convergence} and Table~\ref{table:burgers-convergence} show the error and the convergence of the error at the final time $t=2$, for the different schemes.
-Note that the convergence rates of the errors are slightly better than the expected theoretical rates shown in Table~\ref{tab:DP_accuracy}.
+To verify accuracy, we force Burgers' equation to satisfy the exact solution $u = 2 + 0.3 \fn{\sin}{2\pi(x - t)}$ on the spatial domain $x \in [-1, 1]$.
+We use a fixed timestep of \(\Delta t = 0.01\Delta x\) and run the simulation on a sequence of varying discretization parameters until the final time $t=2$.
+The $l^2$ errors and the convergence rates of the errors are shown in \cref{fig:burgers-MMS-convergence}.
+The observed numerical convergence rates are slightly better than the theoretical rates.